 The poor standard of governance found in sub-Saharan Africa today is an issue which African leaders and the international community have shamefully failed to confront for far too long.
 The African Union, basically a club comprising the current African leaders, is ambivalent - outwardly critical in words to appease the West but inwardly failing to censure its members and to foster positive change for fear of rocking the boat; western governments, afraid of losing influence or being branded neo-colonialist or racist, and with the need to justify the continuance of overseas aid to their electorates, prefer to sweep the glaring problems of corruption and mismanagement on the continent under the carpet, opting to believe, instead, that governance must be improving as economies grow; international Non-Government Organisations (NGO's) like Oxfam, Save the Children, Christian Aid and ONE all do amazing work in Africa but for reasons known only to themselves are disingenuous when it comes to telling their supporters the truth about the main cause of poverty on the continent preferring, instead, to blame a shortfall in overseas aid, tax evasion by multinationals, etc.

-Inept and rapacious governance then is the (African) elephant in the room when it comes to tackling poverty on the continent: deep down western governments and campaigners know the problem exists there but as the issue is politically sensitive no one is willing to confront it.
+Inept and rapacious governance then is the (African) elephant in the room when it comes to tackling poverty on the continent: deep down western governments and campaigners know the problem exists there but as the issue is politically sensitive few are willing to confront it.
 And so Africa's elites are allowed to carry on acting with impunity gorging themselves on the proceeds of mining rights, the sale of public land, bribes, ODA etc. whilst most of their people are left on 'life support' starved of food, clean water, education, healthcare, decent infrastructure etc. And it could be said that this failure to confront the poverty of leadership in sub-Saharan Africa lays western governments, international NGOs, churches and poverty campaigners open to the accusation of being complicit in keeping the majority of the African people poor.